deepinv/deepinv/docs/source/api/deepinv.physics.rst

    deepinv.physics.blur.sinc_filter

-We also provide a set of generators to simulate various types of blur, which can be used to train blind or semi-blind deblurring networks.
+We also provide a set of generators to simulate various types of blur:

 .. autosummary::
    :toctree: stubs